gucci-on-fleek/unnamed-emoji/README.md

 # `unnamed-emoji`

-\Unemoji/ is an emoji package for LaTeX, ConTeXt, Plain TeX, and OpTeX.
+Unnamed-emoji is an emoji package for LaTeX, ConTeXt, Plain TeX, and OpTeX.
 It natively supports pdfTeX and LuaTeX, and (with a patch) supports XeTeX and any other TeX engine using `dvipdfmx`.